justinticktock/role-based-help-notes/readme.txt

 == Changelog ==

 = 1.2.0 =
+* 2013-11-04
+* Added new setting to enable/disable the 'General Help Notes'.
-* Added the Plugin Extension for Simple Page Ordering
+* Added the Plugin Extension for Simple Page Ordering.

 = 1.1.0 =
 * 2013-10-21